Kitchener Poppethead Reserve

 A park with picnic tables, shady areas, a walking trail and barbecue facilities welcomes you at Kitchener Poppethead.

 Quorrobolong Road, Kitchener

-Located 5 kilometres south of the town of Cessnock, Poppethead Reserve is classefied as a Regional Park in the Cessnock local government area.
-The site isThere are Public toilets with disabled access onsite as well as BBQ facilities.
+Located 5 kilometres south of the town of Cessnock, Poppethead Reserve is classified as a Regional Park in the Cessnock local government area.
+The site isThere are public toilets with disabled access onsite as well as BBQ facilities.

 In 1914, the mine employed 93 people; four years later it employed 287.
 In July 1943, a large fire caused the mine to close for 12 months.
 The mine was closed in November 1961.
 The coal holding lease is still retained by Coal and Allied Limited.

-- There is a 1.2km walk around the lake at the park called the Poppet Head Dam Walk.
+- There is a 1.2km walk around the lake at the park called the Poppethead Dam Walk.
 Starting at the picnic area facing the dam, turn right, and follow the track around the dam.
-All around the dam is magnificent dam views, and an enjoyable bushwalking experience over some boeard walks.
+All around the dam is magnificent dam views, and an enjoyable bushwalking experience over some board walks.
 This should take 20 mins

 - There is a second 5km walk, called the Poppethead Bushwalk.
 Starting at the picnic area facing the dam, turn right, and follow the track until you reach a four-way crossroad, taking a left.
 Take the first left after this, cross over the creek bed, keep walking onwards, a white sign will direct you to your left.
 Keep straight until a small brick building can be seen.
 Follow the track to the left back to the start.